 - Rim grip on each site

-A hard hat can come with a brim that covers the brow and can be full, short, or long brim.
-While front-brim hard hats are generally used indoors and areas where the sun is not harsh, full-brim hard hats provide additional protection outdoors where the sun is harsh.
+A construction helmet can come with a brim that covers the brow and can be full, short, or long brim.
+While front-brim helmets are generally used indoors and areas where the sun is not harsh, full-brim provides additional protection outdoors where the sun is harsh.

-A face shield can be included with the hard hat and is usually included in the price of the hat, which should cover the entire face.
+A face shield can be included which should cover the entire face.

-Most modern hard hats also have built-in impact absorption systems that spread the force of the impact across the entire helmet.
+Most modern construction helmets also have built-in impact absorption systems that spread the force of the impact across the entire helmet.
 These provide a space of ~1 inch between the hard hat’s shell and the wearer’s head which creates an area that allows the impact to be absorbed.

 Each construction helmet will have unique components that should meet the safety standards designation for that type and class of hard hat.
 For more information, see our post, Hard Hat Standards.